janhclem/deeptrac-mini/README.md

 ### Model Architecture

 **DEEPTRAC** includes **DeepMix**, a graph neural network designed to emulate the particle mass-transfer algorithm.
-Its architecture follows an **Encoder – Recursive Message Passing in Latent Space – Decoder** paradigm.
+Its architecture follows an **Encoder – Processor – Decoder** paradigm.
+The processor performs recursive message passing in latent space.

 For DeepMix, particles are structured into a graph:
 -   **Connectivity:** The graph is not fully connected.
 Connections between particles are restricted to a selected radius $r$, chosen to align with the mixing length.
 This ensures sufficient information is gathered from nearby particles without excessively increasing computational demands.